 What can we as individuals and humans do?

 Today more than ever, we need to ask ourselves: Are our educational systems preparing us for a world driven by disruptive scientific and technological advances in artificial intelligence, robotics, biotechnology, clean energy, or quantum computing?
 Are we educating to think critically about how science, technology, and innovation can help address — or aggravate — economic, geopolitical, environmental, or societal challenges?
 The pressures that individuals, organizations, and societies face in this crisis are accelerating.

 I do believe that one of the biggest responsibilities of our society is to leverage technology for education to be fit for the 21st-century.
 We need an educational framework that combines knowledge with 21st-century creativity, entrepreneurial thinking and acting, communication, and collaboration skills.
 We cannot simply move classes from the chalkboard to a video call.
 The pandemic has forced an entire future generation, more than 1 billion students and youth, out of school almost overnight.
 This has triggered the world’s biggest educational technology (ed-tech) implementation in history.
 Schools and universities are scrambling to redesign their teaching and learning to allow for students of all ages to study from home.
 While this raises huge practical and logistic issues for students, teachers, and parents, it opens up a world of opportunities to reimagine what learning looks like in the 21st-century.

 We need to harness this opportunity.
 Now.
 This is the one chance we have to radically transform the way we teach, from one-way content dissemination and memorization to personalized, self-directed learning.
 Let us not be satisfied and just move on.
 It is time to push the reset button and rethink from scratch.

 Most importantly, in a rapidly changing world, where we cannot predict what technologies will be ascendant in the future, we have to teach people to teach themselves.
 The future generation needs not just knowledge, but the mindset and network to thrive in and shape their own future for a more empowered global citizenship.
-This has never been more evident than in the current pandemic.
+This has never been more clear than in the current pandemic.